paulabrams/wandyr/markdown/encounter-oracle/The Encounter Oracle v2.md

 The Guide should ask the Encounter Oracle every 15 minutes of real time play in dangerous environments OR when the characters linger in one place or perform actions that could reveal themselves (such as fighting, making noise, casting spells, playing music, preparing food, etc.).

 Secretly roll d6 on the main Encounter Oracle Table.
-Then roll a second die on the corresponding detail table (e.g. on a roll of 1: "Creatures" roll on the "Creatures" table).
-Any 1 is spicy and any 6 is sweet.
+Make additional rolls for encounter distance or sub-tables as necessary.

+The simplest method is to roll d6, where 1 is the worst case scenario and 6 is the best case scenario.
+For example, a 1 is an ambush, while a 6 is a friendly NPC or beneficial encounter.

+More detailed methods are below.

+## Tension Pool (d6)

+Every 15 minutes of real time play, the Guide should add one die to the Tension Pool and then roll all dice.
+Any dice rolling 1 indicate an encounter and are removed.

 ## Encounter Oracle Table (d6)

-1. **Surprised** - A Monster has surprised the party
+1. **Ambushed** - A monster has ambushed the party
-2. **Hunted** - A monster has detected the party and is actively hunting them
+2. **Hunted** - A monster has detected the party and is hunting them
-3. **Signs of Nearby Life** - Immediate threat indicators
+3. **Signs of Nearby Life**
-4. **Signs of Faraway Life** - Distant atmospheric signs
+4. **Signs of Faraway Life**
-5. **Environmental Change** - Hazardous or beneficial environmental effects
+5. **Environmental Change**
-6. **Best Case Scenario** - Wounded monster, surprised monster, or beneficial encounter
+6. **Ask a player a question**

 When helpful, roll the on Encounter Distance table.